DesignInTheBlack/Elevate/README.md

 **Type Safety Checks:**
 - Verify token existence before use
 - Use TypeScript's type system to prevent runtime errors
-- Leverage IDE autocompletion for token selection

 **Performance Considerations:**
 - Keep token maps concise
-- Use submaps for complex, related tokens
+- Use submaps for complex, related tokens or syntactic relationships.
 - Minimize the number of token types

 ---